This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 For 100% gluten free restaurants you need to travel a little further -

-Pearl and Groove a bakery, known for their Gluten Free goodies..
-In London, EC1R 4QE
+Libby's Bakery a local bakery, known for their 100% Gluten Free goodies,

 Other recommendations from neighborhood locals: